Natural Parks in Extremadura

 White storks have a massive population in this area, with possibly around 11,000 individuals.
 Their huge nests can be seen perched around church steeples, roofs and atop telegraph poles.
 Other birds for which Extremadura is well known are the Great and Little Bustards which live on the extensive plains.

-Extremadura has a newly upgraded park, the National Park of Monfragüe.
+Extremadura has one National Park, the National Park of Monfragüe.
 The valleys of its two rivers are important ecological reserves and are excellent areas to observe many raptors.
 It is one of the best areas to see Black vultures, Black storks and Imperial eagles.

 A few sights and sounds from Extremadura by Juan Frutos